 Watch Your Back: Avoid Injury While Shoveling Snow

-Snow shoveling isn’t just tedious this time of year—it can also pose a risk to your back, neck and shoulders if you aren’t doing it properly.
+Snow shoveling isn’t just tedious—it can also pose a risk to your back, neck and shoulders if you aren’t doing it properly.
 Some 80 to 90 percent of people will seek care for a lower back injury at some time in their lives.

 Bad body mechanics can lead to injury even when you’re doing something mundane like cleaning your sidewalk.
 A lot of people flex forward at their back and then lift heavy snow, which puts them at risk of back strain or even a disc injury.
 It also puts stress on the rotator cuff muscles in your shoulder.

-One particular challenge we’ve seen lately: snow has piled up so high around driveways that many of us are trying to lift the shovel over our shoulders to throw it.
+Snow piled up high around driveways presents an extra challenge, as many of us try to lift the shovel over our shoulders to throw it.

 Any time you try to lift heavy weight above your shoulders, there’s a huge risk for shoulder injury.
 The force of the weight on your shoulder increases the further away the weight is from your body.
 So if you have to lift the shovel high, keep it as close to your torso as possible and consider ”choking up” on the shovel handle as you would a baseball bat when you’re ready to bunt.
 That helps balance the extra weight.

-Winter’s far from over, so consider these tips before the next flurry arrives:
+Consider these tips when the next flurry arrives:

 Lori Barrette |